 20.14 Market risk

-The Scheme Property of each Fund will be diversified.
-However, the underlying investments attributable to each Fund will be subject to normal market fluctuations and to the risks inherent in investments in collective investment schemes.
+The Scheme Property will be diversified.
+However, the underlying investments held as part of the Scheme Property will be subject to normal market fluctuations and to the risks inherent in investments in collective investment schemes.

 20.15 Liquidity risk